medelm1/WattWise/README.md

-# Power Consumption Estimator
+# Energy Consumption Estimator

-A web application to estimate the power consumption in a building.
+A web application to estimate the energy consumption in a household.
 The app allows users to list electrical devices, specify their power ratings and usage hours, and calculate the daily and monthly energy consumption.

 ## Features

 - List electrical devices and their power ratings
 - Estimate daily and monthly energy consumption
-- API endpoints for CRUD operations on devices
+- API endpoints for CRUD operations on appliances
 - Frontend interface to interact with the API

 ## Technologies